DiODeProject/MultiAlternativeDecisions/README.md

 # MultiAlternativeDecisions
-Code for Tajima et al. (2019).
+Code for comment on Tajima et al. (2019).
 Optimal policy for multi-alternative decisions.
 Nature Neuroscience.

+These codes modify the analysis presented in the paper by Tajima et al. (2019), to examine the implication of maximising geometric-discounted future rewards on the optimal policy, rather than maximising arithmetic mean reward rate.

+**N.B.** reward rate across trials is not maximised, but set to 0; this has the effect of considering only single trial dynamics, since the cost of waiting for the next trial becomes zero.

 ## Installation